 Standing 8611m and the second highest yet the most difficult mountain in the world .
-K2 also known as CHOGORI which is Balti language means the king of mountains.
+K2 also known as CHOGORI which is Balti language means the king of mountains need little introduction.
 K2 has variously be described as “awesome”, ” Killer ” and ” The Savage” mountain because of the massiveness of its size and unsuccessful attempts made on it by various expedition parties.
 This Summer of 2015 seen Irelands leading Mountaineer Jason Black from Co,Donegal take on the biggest climb of his life.
 The mountain has not been attempted by any Irish mountaineer since 2008 when Ger mcDonnell was the first Irish person to reach the Summit of K2.
 Regrettably Ger McDonnell lost his life along with ten other mountaineers following an avalanche on the descent, in the worst single accident in the history of K2 mountaineering.

 “summit success was the objective, however as true mountaineers we all know all to well, once you stand on top of these giants, it only marks the half way mark and success can not be fully realised until safe down”.
 Fifty of the worlds leading mountaineers were hoping for summit success in 2015 however mother nature had another plan and with extreme weather conditions the mountain allow no summit success for any mountaineer.